 Payment to shareholders voted for by the Shareholders’ Meeting and proposed by the Board of Directors.

 Ratio between the dividend and net profit for the period, and equal to the percentage of profits paid out to shareholders in the form of dividends.

-Difference in a given period between sales revenue and services revenue, other revenue, operating costs, amortisation, depreciation and impairment losses over a given period.
-It is therefore the operating profit before financial income and expenses and taxes.
+Difference in a given period between sales and services revenues, other revenues, operating costs, amortisation, depreciation and impairment losses over a given period.
+It is therefore the operating profit before financial revenues and costs and taxes.